Raz (Russ) Ben-Ezzer

 Born in New York, grew up in Israel.
 Served in the Israel defense forces, military intelligence, first Sargent, honorably discharged.
 Studied Film and TV at Tel-Aviv University and sound recording.

 Raz Relocated to Florida in 1990 and has been teaching since then to present day as full time instructor and ranked professor at the Art Institute of Fort Lauderdale.
-Specializing in web design and development, all aspects of audio recording and production, and curriculum development.
+Specializing in web design and development, spatial computing and XR, all aspects of audio recording and production, and curriculum development.

 In 2007 completed a Doctoral degree (PhD) from Nova South Eastern University in Computing Technology in Education.
 During same period, Ben-Ezzer worked as an independent multimedia producer. he designed and produced a variety of multimedia projects, including web sites and Audio.